OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-06.md

 ## 2 Kings 6:19

 Then Elisha said to them,
 “This is not the way, nor is this the city.
-Follow me, and I will bring you to the man whom you seek.”
+Follow me, and I will lead you to the man whom you seek.”
-And he brought them to Samaria.
+And he guided them to Samaria.

 ## 2 Kings 6:20